NickAponte/WeatherApp/README.md

 See it live at https://weatherapp-limosys.herokuapp.com/

-It is hosted on a free indtance, which can take a while to spin up, do not worry if it takes a long time to load.
+It is hosted on a free instance, which can take a while to spin up, do not worry if it takes a long time to load.

 ## Installation